 Due to the ambiguity of these symptoms they may initially be disregarded by patients, meaning the majority of patients are diagnosed at a late stage.1 Increasing the awareness of symptoms and diagnosing at an early stage are key to tackling the burden of lung cancer.
 If diagnosed at an earlier rather than an advanced stage, patients with lung cancer have a 13 times higher likelihood of living for five years.2

 As a result of the expansion and galvanisation of the lung cancer community across the world, awareness activities increased exponentially and LCAD evolved from a US-centred awareness day to a global campaign now known as Lung Cancer Awareness Month (LCAM), which takes place each year throughout the month of November.
-In this time, more than two decades on, our understanding of lung cancer has advanced hugely, resulting in significant progress in both diagnosis and treatment.
+During this time, more than two decades on, our understanding of lung cancer has advanced significantly, resulting in major progress in both diagnosis and treatment.

 You can help to raise awareness of the disease and support those affected by lung cancer by:

-- Sharing your own story or sending a supportive message to people affected by lung cancer on social media, using the Lung Cancer And Me hashtag #LCAndMe
+- Sharing your own story or a message of hope to people affected by lung cancer on social media, using the Lung Cancer And Me hashtag #LCAndMe

 - European Lung White Book [Internet; cited 2017 October].
 Available from: http://www.erswhitebook.org/chapters/lung-cancer/